 S&P rates long-term debt instruments by rating categories ranging from a high of "AAA" to a low of "D".
-An S&P rating may be modified by the addition of a plus or minus sign to indicate relative standing within the major rating categories.
+Ratings from "AA" to "CCC" may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories.
+An A rating is the third highest of the ten rating categories.
 Long-term debt instruments which are rated in the "A" category by S&P are considered somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligations in higher-rated categories; however, the obligor's capacity to meet its financial commitment on the obligation is still strong.
-An A rating is the second of the three sub-categories within the third of the ten rating categories.